 We enable a variety of acoustic field methods.
 For example, as part of the Arctic Sense expedition, we will listen to whales in real time by towing a hydrophone, and deploy a long-term hydrophone south of Spitsbergen to understand whale migration patterns.

 An acoustic trap is quite simply a hydrophone (underwater microphone that is left subemerged for a given duration of time, later to be collected for the sound data to be anlysed.
-To the left, photo from Husavik, Iceland as we prepare for the deployment of two sound traps for the University of Iceland.
+To the right, photo from Husavik, Iceland as we prepare for the deployment of two sound traps for the University of Iceland.